pedrotorreao/design-patterns/README.md

 ## Object Oriented Programming (OOP) - Basics

 Programming paradigm which focuses on the organization of the software into reusable pieces of code called _`classes`_, based on the grouping of related data and behaviors.
-Theses classes can be thought of as general blueprints or recipes that define the structure for _`objects`_.
+Theses classes are user-defined data types that can be thought of as general blueprints or recipes that define the structure for _`objects`_.
 Objects are concrete instances of classes.
+They usually have more specifially defined data and they can be used to model real-world objects and/or more abstract entities.

+Classes are usually defined in terms of `attributes` and `methods`:

+- Attributes represent the state of an object and they are used to store relevant data
+- Methods are functions defined inside a class that describe the behaviors of an object

 In the UML diagram below, we have a very basic `Person` class which contains a few private attributes and public methods: